 During the winter, when there is not much to forage, they will need more.

 We don’t have harsh weather conditions here in central NC so they don’t need to hide from strong winds or something like that.
-They don’t mind the rain… they are ducks, and when it’s too hot they hide in the woods or use the pond.
+They don’t mind the rain… they are ducks, the wetter it is the more fun they have.
+When it’s too hot they hide in the woods or use the pond.

 The only time they use shelter is when they make their nests.
 I have nest boxes all around the place because the chickens lay eggs everywhere.
 So sometimes they’ll take over a nest box (if it’s on the ground) and sometimes they’ll just find themselves a corner somewhere.